 What do rail passes cover in Denmark?

-Nearly all trains within Denmark, except for the rare privately operated line (a pass does get you a 50 percent discount on the Hjørring–Hirtshals railroad, as well as the Frederikshavn–Skagen railroad; claiming this discount doesn't use up a travel day).
+Passes cover nearly all trains within Denmark, except for the rare privately operated line (a pass does get you a 50 percent discount on the Hjørring–Hirtshals railroad, as well as the Frederikshavn–Skagen railroad; claiming this discount doesn't use up a travel day).
 On international ferries where the train actually goes on the ferry, e.g. to Germany or Sweden, a rail pass includes the trip as long as it covers both countries.
-The Copenhagen–Oslo overnight ferry operated by DFDS Seaways is no longer discounted with a rail pass, despite still being listed as such on some materials.
+Passes also grant free or discounted travel on a few less-popular bus and ferry routes (as described here.

 If a rail pass doesn't pencil out for your trip, you may be able to shave off the cost of your train tickets with some local deals.
 For example, kids ages 4–9 travel free with ticket-buying adults (not with rail passes) on most Danish trains; otherwise kids generally ride for half the adult fare (and keep in mind that child-ticket deals vary across neighboring countries).